scikit-build/scikit-build-core/README.md

 ```

 You can (and should) specify the rest of the entries in `project`, but these are
 the minimum to get started.
+You can also add the `color` (more colorful
+printouts) or `pyproject` (pre-load some dependencies) extras if you want.

 An example `CMakeLists.txt`: